-Cynthia Nixon Taking On Andrew Cuomo In New York Primary Is Latest Outsider Vs. Establishment Battle
+Cynthia Nixon Taking On Andrew Cuomo In New York Primary Is Latest Outsider Vs Establishment Battle

 New York voters are going to the polls today to vote in the state’s primaries.
 CNN reports that today’s vote represents a big opportunity for progressives to strike a final blow in unseating Democratic incumbents nationwide.

 Cynthia Nixon has launched a campaign to unseat Governor Andrew Cuomo.
-This would be Cuomo’s third term in office, and Nixon’s campaign has been met with tough resistance from the Democratic party establishment both locally and nationally.
+This would be Cuomo’s third term in office, and Nixon’s campaign has been met with tough resistance from the Democratic party establishment locally and nationally.

-Nixon is running on a progressive platform that includes universal rent control, single-payer health care, new funding for public schools, and an overhaul of New York City’s subway system — which is state-run.
+Nixon is running on a progressive platform that includes universal rent control, single-payer health care, new funding for public schools, and an overhaul of New York City’s subway system, which is state-run.
 Nixon has attacked Cuomo for not being progressive enough for one of the nation’s bluest states.
 This past Saturday at a Brooklyn rally, Nixon went on the attack.
-She stated that she had previously voted for the incumbent given the policies of his dad, the late Governor Mario Cuomo.
+She stated that she previously voted for the incumbent given the policies of his dad, the late Governor Mario Cuomo.

 “I voted for him eight years ago because I remembered his dad.
 And because I believed that he was a Democrat, the way he said he was.
 But what happened?
 Since he’s taken office, he seems to have forgotten that he’s a Democrat.
 He’s governed like a Republican.”